 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Deleted

-Center of Technology and Society, Civil Society: To develop affordable network/consumer telecommunications equipment, access and services by economy of scale, development, and conformity and interoperability, by international standards are key elements.
+Center of Technology and Society, Civil Society: To develop affordable access to telecommunication networks and ICT equipment, developed in conformity with international standards and seeking interoperability.

-[Affordable should be understood as aligned with the user’s disposable income.]

-[Affordable should be understood in relation to the user’s disposable income.]
+Affordable should be understood in relation to the user’s disposable income.

 United Kingdom, Government: To develop affordable network/consumer telecommunications equipment, access and services by economy of scale, development, and conformity and interoperability, by international standards are key elements.

-[Affordable should be understood as aligned with the user’s disposable income.]

-[Affordable should be understood in relation to the user’s disposable income.]

 APIG, Civil Society: To develop affordable network/consumer telecommunications equipment, access and services by economy of scale, development, and conformity and interoperability, by international standards are key elements.

-[Affordable should be understood as aligned with the user’s disposable income.]

-[ Affordable should be understood in relation to the user’s disposable income.]
+[ Affordable should be understood in relation to the user’s disposable income.

 WSA, Civil Society: 2(h) … Affordable should be understood in relation to the user’s disposable income and in relation to the affordability of local content producers to offer their creative products and applications.

-i) Emergency telecommunication services should be secured by promoting ICT for disaster relief.
+i) Emergency telecommunication services should be secured.

 ISOC, Civil Society:Emergency telecommunication services should be secured.

-j)
+A resilient and robust network infrastructure is an essential step to ensure the continuity of communications in cases of natural disaster or other disruptive events.

+j) [Identify the main difficulties that the digital economy poses for the application of existing international tax rules and develop detailed options to address these difficulties.]

 Japan, Government: [Identify the main difficulties that the digital economy poses for the application of existing international tax rules and develop detailed options to address these difficulties.]

-ISOC, Civil Society:[Identify the main difficulties that the digital economy poses for the application of existing international tax rules and develop detailed options to address these difficulties.]
+ISOC, Civil Society:[.]

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Difficulties that the digital economy poses for the application of existing international tax rules should be identified and detailed options to address these difficulties should be developed.